 An ideal co-signer has a high credit score, and plenty of income to cover their existing expenses as well as the new loan you’re applying for.

 When you are ready to apply for your personal loan, you’ll need to fill out the application with your info and your co-signer’s info.
-Information that you may need includes Social Security numbers, income amounts, debt obligations, and more.
-Personal loans are available from a variety of lenders, including your bank or credit union, and can use the funds to consolidate debt, pay for home renovations, and more.
+Information you may need includes Social Security numbers, income amounts, and debt obligations.
+Personal loans are available from a variety of lenders, including your bank or credit union, and you can use the funds to consolidate debt, pay for home renovations, and more.
 You can fill out the application online or in person at a branch.
+The amount of time it takes to get the loan funds depends on the lender.

 Borrowing a Personal Loan Without a Co-Signer